Zero Trust Architecture for Uncompromised Security

 Proactive Monitoring

-Real-time threat detection with MDR and SIEM platforms.
+Real-time detection with MDR and SIEM platforms.
+Pair this with continuous penetration testing to stay ahead of new threats.

 FAQ

-Zero-trust network access (ZTNA) is a technology that enables secure remote access based on zero-trust principles.
-Zero-trust architecture is a comprehensive security model that includes ZTNA and other components, such as IAM, network segmentation and DLP.
+Zero trust network access (ZTNA) is a technology that delivers secure remote access using zero trust rules.
+Zero trust architecture is the full security model.
+ZTNA sits inside it alongside IAM, network segmentation and DLP.

 What Role Does CDW Canada Play in a Zero-Trust Strategy?